VERIBUREAU

 These are not failures of intent.
 Each platform has invested significantly in trust systems.
 The challenge is structural: verification applied after publication is fundamentally different from verification required before publication.
 The first approach catches some fraud.
 The second prevents it architecturally.

-The word 'verified' appears on billions of reviews across the internet.
-In most cases, it means very little.
+The word 'verified' appears on billions of reviews, but the standard behind it varies significantly across platforms.
 On Amazon, a 'Verified Purchase' badge confirms that the account made a purchase on the platform — but not necessarily of the product being reviewed (Amazon Help, 'About Customer Reviews').
 On Trustpilot, a 'verified' label indicates the business invited the reviewer through their integration — a meaningful step, but not proof of a specific transaction (Trustpilot Support, 'Verification methods').
 On Google, there is no verification mechanism at all — any account holder can review any business.

 The VeriBureau approach